 New Zealand locations

-Goudies Road – This forestry road near Reporoa, halfway between Rotorua and Taupo in the Bay of Plenty has around 7km of straight, flat tarseal.
-The road was constructed to a very high standard to handle a high volume of logging trucks, but has seen little of the traffic it was designed for.
-At 7m wide, it’s around a meter wider than most roads in New Zealand, and unusually for New Zealand it’s constructed with hot mix (asphalt) rather than chip seal.
-It has no cats eyes, it isn’t a through road and has very few residents on it, making it possibly New Zealand’s best road for landspeed trials.
+Goudies Road – This ex-private forestry road near Reporoa, halfway between Rotorua and Taupo in the Bay of Plenty has around 7km of straight, flat tarseal.
+The road was constructed to a very high standard to handle logging trucks up to 120 tonne each.
+With 1 meter deep of compacted rock and pumice, a logging truck motorway but has seen little of the traffic it was designed for.
+Being a “B” class road at 7m wide, it’s around a meter wider than most roads in New Zealand, and unusually for New Zealand it’s constructed with hot mix (asphalt) up to 150mm depth rather than chip seal.
+It has no cats eyes, it isn’t a through road as from 2009 the gates were closed and access is via two public side roads and has very few residents on it, making it possibly New Zealand’s best road for landspeed trials.
 It is where Ray Williams in March 1996 did 316 kph and Owen Evans in June 1996 did 348 kph each set the outright landspeed record for New Zealand.
 Also in July 2006 Maurice O’Reilly broke a diesel class record in a driving a Volkswagen Jetta TDi at 232 kph.
-So Goudies Road, has been surveyed and recognised by the FIA for Landspeed records
+Goudies Road, has been surveyed and recognised by the FIA for Landspeed records and is used by Landspeed New Zealand Association for their landspeed events, whom had it re-surveyed for levelness/inclination and it is in the center 2.7 klms absolutely flat, with a total inclinations of less than 0.10% FIA rules say less than 1%.

 Canal West Road – A rural road near Waitakaruru in the Waikato region.
 This road was used by Dr Rodger Freeth to successfully set New Zealand’s outright landspeed record in 1993 of 313 kph.
 Heather Spurle in a diesel car 191 kph Ray Williams considered this road for his 1996 record attempt, but ruled it out due to bumps.
 Ray Williams also considered Canal East Road (which runs parallel to it, with the two separated by a canal) before settling on Goudies Road for his attempts.